AMID Logo E-BAY Logo

 4. The express release is not allowed to ship to Brazil.
 There are only two release terms for that destination: release originals at the origin or release at the destination.

-CAMEROON: Programme d’Evaluation de la Conformité Avant Embarquement (PECAE) for Exports to Cameroon.
+CAMEROON: Programme d’Evaluation de la Conformité Avant Embarquement (PECAE) in Cameroon.

 NIF and PR number: Every importer to Cameroon must apply for the NIF (Numero d'Identification Fiscale) number.
 With this unique NIF number, the importer can obtain a transaction number starting with PRxxxx.
-This PR number differs for every shipment and must be mentioned in the BESC document.
+This PR number varies for each shipment and must be included in the BESC document.

 Without the PR number, shipments will not be accepted in Cameroon, and BESC documents cannot be validated.

-CHINA: Shipping goods from the USA to China requires the consignee's TAX ID# or USCI# (Unified Social Credit Code Identifier).
-The Unified Social Credit Code Identifier is an 18-digit number (sometimes including letters), unique for every Chinese company.
+CHINA: Exporting to China requires the consignee's TAX ID# or USCI# (Unified Social Credit Code Identifier).
+The Unified Social Credit Code Identifier is an 18-digit number (sometimes including letters) that is unique to every Chinese company.
 It's mandatory for all enterprises and other organizational types in Mainland China.
 The code states that the business has been registered and verified with the Chinese government to operate legally.
-Find more information about shipping to China regarding the TAX ID# or the consignee's USCI# in this link.
+Read about international shipping to China, including the requirements for the TAX ID# or the consignee's USCI#, in the link.

 ECUADOR: PERSONAL EFFECTS RESTRICTIONS: No commercial invoice is needed, but a packing list is insufficient.
-For customs clearance, the consignee will need a consumerized list (packing list certified by the Ecuadorian Consulate) and must be able to prove (with a copy of passport) that the consignee has been out of the country for at least a year.
-The agent will only deliver documents when the shipment arrives at the port.
-The consignee MUST do additional procedures, such as customs and transport.
+For customs clearance, the consignee will need a consumerized list (packing list certified by the Ecuadorian Consulate) and must be able to prove (with a copy of their passport) that they have been out of the country for at least a year.
+The agent will only deliver documents upon arrival of the shipment at the port.
+The consignee must perform additional procedures, such as customs clearance and transportation.

 EGYPT: ACID# REQUIRED.
-Since July 1st, 2021, a 9-digit ACID# (Advanced Cargo Information identification number) has been required for all inbound shipments to Egypt.
-The Egyptian importer or a customs broker acting on behalf of the importer may access the online e-portal (https://www.nafeza.gov.eg/ar) to request the issuance of the ACID number for a particular shipment.
-The ACID# must be generated 48 hours before the cargo departs from the USA.
+Since July 1, 2021, a 9-digit ACID# (Advanced Cargo Information Identification Number) has been required for all inbound shipments to Egypt.
+The Egyptian importer or a customs broker acting on their behalf may access the online e-portal nafeza.gov.eg/ar to request the issuance of an ACID number for a particular shipment.
+The ACID# must be generated 48 hours before the cargo departs from the country of origin.

-According to new security regulations, all shipments to/or transshipped via EGYPT and SPAIN require a copy of the consignee's passport (or visa).
-Find more information about shipping commodities from the USA to/via Egypt in this link.
-Shipments also must be approved by GOEIC to issue the mandatory Certificate of Inspection for exports of Regulated Products to Egypt.
+According to new security regulations, all shipments to or transshipped via Egypt and Spain require a copy of the consignee's passport (or visa).
+Refer to the information about global cargo transportation to and through Egypt in the provided web link.
+GOEIC must also approve shipments to issue the mandatory Certificate of Inspection for the export of Regulated Products to Egypt.

 ETHIOPIA: Certificate of Conformity is mandatory.

-GABON: For goods to clear customs, traders with Gabon need to comply with the requirements of the Gabon government's office, Agence Gabonaise de Normalisation (AGANOR), Conformity Assessment Programme called PROJECT.
+GABON: To clear customs, traders in Gabon must comply with the requirements of the Gabonese government's office, Agence Gabonaise de Normalisation (AGANOR), specifically the Conformity Assessment Programme, known as PROJECT.

 INDIA: All shipments to India must include the following information: